 With the rapid advancement of artificial intelligence and machine learning (AI/ML), researchers from a wide range of disciplines increasingly use predictions from pre-trained algorithms as outcome variables in statistical analyses.
-However, reifying algorithmically-derived values as measured outcomes may lead to biased estimates and anti-conservative inference (Hoffman et al., 2023).
+However, reifying algorithmically-derived values as measured outcomes may lead to biased estimates and anti-conservative inference (Salerno et al., 2025).
 The statistical challenges encountered when drawing inference on predicted data (IPD) include:

 Several works have proposed methods for IPD, including

-package that implements these methods under the umbrella
+open-source R package that implements these methods under

 including installation instructions, examples of data generation, model